 Line Bets

-Line bets are a type of roulette wagers that are placed on a combination of six numbers.
-If settled as winning ones, Line bets award payoffs of 5:1.
-With Line bets, the American odds are 15.79%, while the European are 16.2%.
-Yet, the true odds are 5.33:1 and 5.167:1 respectively.
+Line bets are roulette wagers placed on a combination of six numbers.
+If successful, Line bets pay 5:1.
+For Line bets, the American odds are 15.79%, while the European odds are 16.2%.
+The true odds are 5.33:1 and 5.167:1 respectively.

 Column Bets

-When players go for a Column bet, they are allowed to bet that the winning number will belong to one out of the three vertical columns, and a correct pick makes for a payout of 2:1.
-With Column bets, American odds are 31.60%, while the European odds are 32.40%.
-Still, when true casino odds are concerned, they are 2.167:1 on American roulette, and 2.083:1 on European and French roulette.
+When players go for a Column bet, they wager that the winning number will belong to one of the three vertical columns, and a correct pick results in a payout of 2:1.
+For Column bets, American odds are 31.60%, while the European odds are 32.40%.
+The true casino odds are 2.167:1 on American roulette and 2.083:1 on European and French roulette.

 Dozen Bets